kbrose/trax/README.md

 Current vaccination progress extrapolated out to 100% completion (of people who are eligible for the vaccine) using the a rolling 7 day average.
 Dashed lines are the extrapolations.

 ![extrapolated vaccination progress](./imgs/extrapolated.png)

+# Why?

+Tons of news sites, and even official government sites, only share the current progress.
+They do not estimate when the vaccinations will be completed if the current vaccination rates continue.
+I got tired of doing the calculation by hand, so I wrote a simple script to do it for me.